How to Actually Take Care of Your Denim

 3. Freshen up in the dryer, freezer or steamer

 So you’re on wear 12 of your denim culottes, and they’re in need of a little refreshing.
-Throwing them in the dryer on low with a dryer sheet works wonders—but use caution with raw denim.
-Toss them in the freezer but risk freaking out your roommate.
-OR, use your steamer to kill any odor causing bacteria.
+Throwing them in the dryer on low with a dryer sheet works wonders for the just-wash smell—but use caution with raw denim.
+Or, toss them in the freezer to neutralize any odors, just warn your roommate first.
+Lastly, use your steamer to kill any odor-causing bacteria.

 4. Wash mild and cold

-When you’ve felt like you’ve reached peak wear and it’s time to finally give them a wash, make sure to use the mildest soap you can find, turn your denim inside out and put it on a cold, gentle cycle.
+When you’ve felt like you’ve reached peak-wear and it’s time to finally give them a wash, make sure to use the mildest soap you can find, turn your denim inside out and put it on a cold, gentle cycle.
+Cold water not only uses less energy, but it also makes the fibers and dyes of your denim less vulnerable to wear and fade.
 Better yet, hand wash them.
 Don’t scrub or wring them out or you’ll disturb the natural color and fibers.
 Always hang to dry.
 Editor’s tip: if after hanging to dry they get too stiff, throw them into the dryer for a few minutes to soften.